-But don’t skip it if you’ve done a dozen yacht charters, either.
-There’s a reason it’s such a magnificent spot to charter.
-For destinations, there’s everything from secluded out of the way anchorages to hopping party spots.
+But don't skip it if you've done a dozen yacht charters, either.
+There's a reason it's such a magnificent charter destination.
+There's everything from secluded out-of-the-way anchorages to hopping party spots.
 If your holiday is about an easy vacation sailing somewhere warm and beautiful without the hassles of long passages and rough seas, the BVIs fit the bill.

 Hiring a Yacht in the BVIs

 The one word to describe chartering a yacht in the British Virgin Islands is easy .
 Since chartering and tourism are big industries in the islands, you'll find everything you need for a successful Caribbean holiday.
 Most charters originate in Tortola, a convenient place to start your trip.
 The best shopping and provisioning are right in town and close to the boat.